skyzh/core-os-riscv/README.md

 ## Highlights of Rust-specific Implementations

-* `swtch` takes one context, return another context, thus eliminating borrowing issues.
+* `swtch_and_drop` drops a process owning the context, thus preserving Rust ownership constraints.
 * `Process` takes full ownership of pagetable, context and trapframe.
 * Issue of `!`: function of `!` return type may interfere with RAII (objects won't be dropped).
 If function of return type `!` is called, there may be possible memory leak.
 Rust should drop all objects before calling these functions (instead of stack rewinding)